ScottMGustafson/covid19/README.md

 # Simulating the spread of COVID-19

 As a side project, I decided to play around with some monte carlo techniques to roughly model the spread of an infection disease.
+There is nothing surprising here in my results: staying home means fewer people get sick and fewer people die.

 ### Disclaimer
 I am not an epidemiologist, nor a public health expert, nor anyone who knows anything about infectious disease.
 I'm just a data scientist who thought that this would make for a good weekend project.
-As such, do not take any of my calculations seriously--I have no idea as to how realistic any of my model assumptions are or what the parameter choices should actually be since I haven't validated this model with data.
+Don't take these calculations as anymore than a toy model to satisfy the creator's curiousity.

 ### Overview and Assumptions
 In these simulations, I treat people as points in a box moving at random existing in one a few states: susceptible, infected, immune (i.e. recovered) or dead.
 The people are given an initial position and velocity.
 When any two or more people get close enough, they interact may get infected with some probability determined by a randomly generated infection probability score and by distance following an inverse square law.

+I assume that there is only one strain of the virus and no possibility for reinfection.

 Some fraction of people will practice social distancing, where they stay put and other people will pass right through them *most* of the time rather than interact.
 Some fraction of self-isolating people will still randomly interact with people, but the majority of passers-byers will just pass through them without interaction.